“Cursed are we who inherit the blood of Caine.”

 “You shall honor the Dark Father and give thanks for the perfection of his sinfulness and the miracle of his transformation.
 Say to the Lord: My God, all praise is due to You for the miracle of transformation that You bestowed upon the centurion.
 Blessed are we who know the truth of divinity in the world because of the blood of the Christ that gave the centurion sight and life!
 May we ever walk in his ways and follow his example, by Your power and will.
 Amen.”

-GM: The sheriff motions to the first prisoner, the scraggly-bearded young man, who the guards roughly shove to his knees before the chopping block.
+GM: The sheriff motions to the first prisoner, the scraggly-bearded young man.
+The guards shove him to his knees before the chopping block.
 The woman approaches him with a wicked-looking silver knife.
 He flinches as she cuts his cheek, draining his blood into an ornate silver chalice proffered by one of the guards.
-The woman closes her eyes, clasps her hands, and intones a further series prayers in Latin that Caroline understands as beseeching the angel Amoniel and the “Dark Apostle” Julius Marius.
+The woman closes her eyes, clasps her hands, and intones a further series prayers in Latin.
+Caroline understands it as beseeching the angel Amoniel and the “Dark Apostle” Julius Marius.
 A maroon glow suffuses the chalice.
 When the woman turns it over, watery mud spills over the concrete floor.

 “Clanless,” is all she says.